zenglenn42/opengl-tutorial-tbb/README.md

 * Crafted debug [vertex](https://github.com/zenglenn42/opengl-tutorial-tbb/blob/master/Resources/debugShader.vs) and [fragment](https://github.com/zenglenn42/opengl-tutorial-tbb/blob/master/Resources/debugShader.fs) shaders that allow easy overrides for incoming and outgoing variables.

 Even after deploying [theCherno's debug fu](https://www.youtube.com/watch?v=FBbPWSOQ0-w&index=10&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) and wrangling community suggestions, I still had a blank window after a full day of effort.
 In the morning, I realized I didn't know if the issue was on the CPU or GPU side.
 Was there a problem with the mesh vertices getting sent down?
 Was it some backlevel driver weirdness on macOS?
+Were the shaders even firing?
+I mean, I *think* they're firing.
+I don't see any compile or link errors along that path.
+But how could I test that?
+With some stripped down shaders, I could tweak the fragment color

 Even with the skeleton shaders, my render window was blank, so I shifted my focus upstream to the CPU side.
 I dropped the mesh vertices array from the tutorial and just made my own legacy mesh using the fixed pipeline idiom: